-Moratoriums do happen and can completely stop a case f rom progressing.
-They are indef inite in their nature and impossible to predict.
+Moratoriums do happen and can completely stop a case from progressing.
+They are indefinite in their nature and impossible to predict.
 You hereby acknowledge your understanding of this as a potential risk.

-- 9.8 International Adoption Environment International adoptions are fraught with uncertainty during the process and the completion of international adoptions often involves factors that are outside the control of ICA and those with whom it collaborates in providing adoption services.
+9.8 International Adoption Environment - International adoptions are fraught with uncertainty during the process and the completion of international adoptions often involves factors that are outside the control of ICA and those with whom it collaborates in providing adoption services.
 You acknowledge and understand that ICA cannot be held responsible or liable for delays or other events or complications outside the direct control of ICA.
 You also acknowledge that ICA cannot and does not assume responsibility for the actions of a foreign government.
 ICA cannot guarantee that a foreign government entity, institution, Judge, court or person will not disapprove or invalidate the request of any particular family or individual to adopt a specific child in the country of birth of that child or any particular foreign country will continue to allow the adoption of children by non-citizens.
-Final authority for approval of the child's adoption and subsequent emigration to the United States is at the discretion of the government and national authorities in the country of the child's birth and of the United States government.
-ICA cannot and does not assume responsibility for these entities. - 9.9 Paperwork Changes The paperwork requirements for foreign country adoption processing are continually undergoing changes.
-These changes often result in delays.
-You may be asked to redo the same document several times before it is acceptable to the deciding entity in a foreign country.
-You hereby acknowledge your willingness to complete such tasks and your understanding of this risk. - 9.10 Control Over Other Entities There are many governmental and non-governmental agencies involved in an international adoption over which we have no control.
-We cannot guarantee the actions of any agency or individual over whom we do not have complete control.
-This includes foreign officials, foreign attorneys, foreign referral sources, foreign immigration and governmental agencies and other licensed adoption service providers within the United States.
+Final authority for approval of the child's adoption and subsequent emigration to the United States is at the discretion of the government and national authorities in the country of the child's info@4achild.org www.instituteforchildrensaid.org A DBA of International Christian Adoptions HEADQUARTERS: 41745 Rider Way #2 Temecula, CA 92590 birth and of the United States government.
+ICA cannot and does not assume responsibility for these entities.